 Collaborative efforts around the world to combat climate change appear to be picking up speed.
-In response to the global agreement reached at the Paris Climate Conference in December (with nearly 200 countries signing on) small-scale efforts are mobilizing to curb worldwide carbon emissions and find clean energy solutions.
+In response to the global agreement reached at the Paris Climate Conference in December (with nearly 200 countries signing on) small-scale efforts are mobilizing to curb worldwide carbon emissions and teams are working together for clean energy solutions.

 One of these efforts is between the Lawrence Berkeley National Laboratory at UC Berkeley and China’s Tsinghua University.
 The two Top universities have recently joined forces to find global warming solutions with low-cost clean energy technologies.

 “If we’re going to cap carbon emissions worldwide, we have to look at big emitters, which are America, China, India – those are the big three right now – and we have to work collectively as a global community.
 If we can create much lower cost solar, wind, smart grid, and battery technologies (just as an example) everyone is going to benefit from that,” said Paul Wright, director of Berkeley Energy & Climate Institute, in an interview with CCTV News (see YouTube video below).

 One of the technologies the Berkeley lab is working on now is a low-budget electric battery.
 The new battery offers an alternative to the costly lithium-ion battery used in electric vehicles that make up half the cost of the car and can catch on fire.